 - Highly applicable real-world knowledge and the latest research developments in international trade and investment regulation, and economics

-- A vibrant alumni network with almost 500 members worldwide
+- A vibrant alumni network with over 500 members worldwide

 - Strong networks and mentoring programmes to help students secure internships and entry-level positions

 - Development of professional skills, in particular research, writing, oral presentation, and negotiation skills